Foreign citizens, except Nordic nationals, need a residence and work permit in order to work in the Faroe Islands.

 For stays longer than three months researchers and PhD students must have a residence and work permit.
-This also applies to EU citizens as the Faroe Islands are not a member of the European Union.
+This also applies to citizens from EU countries as the Faroe Islands are not part of the EU.

 Since the Faroe Islands and Denmark are two distinct travel areas, a residence permit in Denmark does not carry with it the right to reside in the Faroe Islands.